MSW Online Option

 Students currently employed in a social service organization may be interested in the Employed Social Worker Option and more information about the requirements is available at Field Placement with Current Employer.

-As of today, this educational program will not impact your ability to become an LCSW in the State of Oregon as that license is based on your postgraduate experience and supervision.
+This educational program will not impact your ability to become an LCSW in the State of Oregon as that license is based on your postgraduate experience and supervision.
 You are encouraged to review the rules on the Oregon Board of Licensed Social Workers website to get more detailed information.
 These rules vary in other states and you are encouraged to review the standards for your state.
 You can find your state board at the Association of Social Work Boards.

 Will I have regular contact with faculty?